Selling a Mobile Home Can Be Easy if you have all the right documents

 If you are selling the home on your own, you don’t want to leave the buyer on the hook with unpaid property taxes.
 If you don’t have the funds to get your taxes current, you could always ask the buyer to pay the back owed property taxes as part of the deal.
 If you haven’t shared this information with the buyer, I suggest you should.
 It’s not good karma and it can cause legal problems when you are trying to handle the transaction without a third-party.

-4. How to sell a mobile home with a lien or mortgage
+4. What if the mobile home has a lien or mortgage

 If you borrowed money or have a mortgage or lien on your mobile home, you can still sell the home even if you owe money on it.
 First, you will need to contact the mortgage company or lender and ask for a “30 day payoff”.